BlaqueDevs/se-assignment-day-4-software-project-management-Woshte/README.md

    - **Vision Alignment:** Market trends offer insights into where your industry is headed, allowing you to align your long-term product development and business strategy with future market conditions.
    - **Sustainability:** By anticipating future trends, you can ensure that your software evolves in a way that keeps it relevant and competitive, securing its place in the market over the long term.

-In summary, understanding market trends equips you with the insights needed to position your software effectively, develop features that resonate with users, and make strategic decisions that ensure long-term success.
-It helps you stay ahead of the competition by aligning your software with the evolving needs and expectations of your target audience.